 Oxford has excellent library resources for Buddhist studies, which are kept in collections associated with the different parts of Asia.
-For South and Inner Asian studies these resources are supported by the Bodleian Library which includes the Indian Institute Library.
+For South and Inner Asian studies these resources are supported by the Bodleian Libraries which includes the Indian Institute Library.

 The Oriental manuscripts department at the Bodleian possesses one of the finest collections of pre-modern South Asian manuscripts in the world.
 For East Asian studies, there are, in addition to the main Bodleian collection, special libraries both for Japanese and for Chinese studies.
 Other relevant collections are located in the Sackler Library and the Theology Faculty.

 Additionally, the Nizami Ganjavi Library at the Faculty of Faculty of Asian and Middle Eastern Studies and certain colleges (for example, Wolfson College) also have substantial stocks of books related to Buddhism and primary Buddhist languages.

 The Ashmolean Museum and the Pitt Rivers Museum offer classes which can provide important resources for the study of Buddhist art and material culture.